playtimesolutions/intelligent-applications/azure-openai/create-openai-deployment/README.md

-# Intelligent Applications - Create Azure Open AI model deploymemt
+# Intelligent Applications - Create Azure OpenAI model deploymemt

-This document details how to create a model deployment for the Azure Open AI service within the Azure portal for use with your applications.
+This document details how to create a model deployment for the Azure OpenAI service within the Azure portal for use with your applications.

 ## Pre-requisites

-1. You must have an Azure Open AI service instance deployed
+1. You must have an Azure OpenAI service instance deployed
-1. You must have a valid Azure subscription and relevant role permissions to create Azure Open AI resources
+1. You must have a valid Azure subscription and relevant role permissions to create Azure OpenAI resources

 ## Steps

 1. Go to the Azure OpenAI Studio, https://oai.azure.com/

 1. Create a new model deployment<br/>
-Ensure your `Current resource` is set to your Azure Open AI service, if not select the correct one.<br/>
+Ensure your `Current resource` is set to your Azure OpenAI service, if not select the correct one.<br/>
 Select the `Deployments` blade.<br/>
 Click `+ Deploy model` to create a new deployment.<br/>
 ![image](openai-studio-deployments.png)